 Lacy Phacelia Care

 Size & Growth

 Lacy phacelia is a small annual herb plant, which only grows up to 39” – 40” inches.

 The stems are erect, glandular, and succulent with very few to no branches.

 They are also generally covered with small stiff hair.

 The leaves are compound and hence, divided into several smaller leaflets, which are also cut deeply into toothed lobes.

 This gives the leaves a lacy appearance, hence the common name lacy phacelia.

 Flowering and Fragrance

-The plant produces small bell-shaped flowers in form of dense and hairy coiling cymes, in shades of lavender and blue.
+The plant produces small bell-shaped flowers on long flower stalk with dense and hairy coiling cymes, in shades of lavender and blue.